JHUDMC/Manual/ResourceGuides.md

 The Canon EF-series lenses are used with EOS DSLR cameras (T5i, 5D, and 1D cameras).
 R-series lenses are used with the full-frame mirrorless cameras (R6 and R8).
 The DMC's extra lenses are all EF but can be used with the R6 and R8 cameras.
 Adapter rings are in each of these camera kits.

+#### Step 1: Check the chart for compatibility with the camera you want to use.

 | Camera         | EF Lenses | EF-S Lenses |
 |----------------|-----------|-------------|
 | Canon T5i      | Yes       | Yes         |